rubiojr/rubiojr.github.com/_posts/2013-02-06-understanding-the-swift-ring-ruby-edition.md

           upload foo bar.txt
 ```

+To understand the behaviour, you need to know that Swift
-Swift creates **partitions** (directories) in every storage node to
+creates **partitions** (directories) in every storage node to
 store the data (accounts, containers, objects) and when you upload
 **objects** (files) and/or create **containers**, the proxy needs to know
 which server (or servers, since we're using 3 replicas) to send the
 files and where to store the data (the target partition).

-This is the full path to an object, stored in a Swift storage node:
+For example, this is the full path to an object, stored in a
+Swift storage node:

 ```
 /srv/node/1/objects/165875/d00/a1fce4a02ddf6cca933a314c9a169d00/1360155539.49394.data
 ```

+The path contains multiple elements:

 **165875:** the partition number